 The notion of ‘Limits to Growth’, first presented in a book of the same name published by Donella Meadows, Dennis Meadows, Jorgen Randers, and William W. Behrens III in 1972, asserts that population and economic expansion are constrained by Earth's limited resources and environmental capabilities.

-The Energiewende is Germany's ambitious energy transition plan, with the goal of reducing greenhouse gas emissions by 80-95% by 2050, generating 60% of electricity from renewables by 2050, dropping out nuclear and coal power by 2023 and 2038, respectively, and becoming a global leader in renewable energy technologies.
+The Energiewende is Germany's ambitious energy transition plan, to reduce greenhouse gas emissions by 80-95% by 2050, generating 60% of electricity from renewables by 2050, dropping out nuclear and coal power by 2023 and 2038, respectively, and becoming a global leader in renewable energy technologies.

-The Niger Delta, an area in southern Nigeria, has high ecological and economic significance due to its abundance oil and gas resources.
+The Niger Delta, an area in southern Nigeria, has high ecological and economic significance due to its abundance of oil and gas resources.
 The different ecosystems of the region, which include rainforests, freshwater swamps, mangrove forests, and estuaries, emphasise the intricate interplay between economic growth, environmental sustainability, and social justice.

 Gross National Happiness (GNH) is an index measuring population happiness and well-being, developed in Bhutan in the 1970s as an alternative to GDP.
 In 2011, the UN passed a resolution advocating for a holistic approach to development, urging member nations to follow Bhutan's example and measure happiness and well-being.

-The 'War on Pollution' is a comprehensive programme initiated by China in 2014 to address the country's serious air and water pollution concerns, with the goal of reducing pollution by 45% by 2020 and achieving good air quality in all major cities by the 2030s.
+The 'War on Pollution' is a comprehensive programme initiated by China in 2014 to address the country's serious air and water pollution concerns, to reduce pollution by 45% by 2020, and achieve good air quality in all major cities by the 2030s.

-‘Gardens by the Bay’, a Singaporean botanical garden, spans 101 hectares and features iconic structures like the Supertree Grove, futuristic glass conservatories and lush outdoor gardens.
-It’s renowned for its sustainable design and environmental conservation, showcasing flora's beauty.
+‘Gardens by the Bay’, a Singaporean botanical garden, spans 101 hectares and features iconic structures like the Supertree Grove, futuristic glass conservatories, and lush outdoor gardens.
+It is renowned for its sustainable design and environmental conservation, showcasing the beauty of flora.

 The Atacama Desert in Chile, the world’s driest, stretches 105,000 square kilometers along South America’s Pacific coast.
 Because of its distinctive flora and fauna, clear skies, and abundant mineral resources, it is an important area for astronomical observations.